Number 1 in the UK for Medicine (The Complete University Guide 2025)

 Teaching

-The course is based in Cambridge.
+Your pre-clinical teaching will take place in Cambridge alongside students on the standard medical course.
 Some of the course is also delivered in regional hospitals or practices, to take advantage of the different educational opportunities they offer.

 Facilities